 Regardless of whether you're a newbie or a seasoned programming prophet, you'll learn how to use the hottest Python tools to your own advantage in trading.

-vectorbt PRO is powered by its community.
+VectorBT PRO is powered by its community.
 Financial contributions like yours ensure that the software is safe to use for the years to come.
-Thanks!
+Thank you!

-Pull daily history of the BTC/USDT and ETH/USDT pairs from Binance, backtest 20k configurations of the MACD indicator, and visualize the win rate as a function of the MACD parameters, in less than 30 seconds
+Pull the daily history of the BTC/USDT and ETH/USDT pairs from Binance, backtest 20k configurations of the MACD indicator in the most RAM-friendly manner, and visualize the win rate as a function of the MACD parameters, in less than 30 seconds

 - Use chunking to reduce RAM consumption